makersacademy/chitter-challenge/README.md

 * Updated the spec_helper as per requirement.
 * Created config.ru file in root directory.

-Working on Ist user story:
+Ist user story:

+As a Maker
+So that I can let people know what I am doing
+I want to post a message (peep) to chitter

 Steps taken:
 1. Added a feature test to see the index page.